What Are Senior Rehabilitation Centers - Senior Rehab Guide

 Services Offered in Senior Rehabilitation Centers

-When staying in a senior rehab facility, we are provided with an entire team to care for us.
+When staying in a senior rehabilitation center, we are provided with an entire team to care for us.
 In addition to doctors, nurses, and aids there are several professional services offered.
 These all help us get back to feeling like ourselves again.
 Each facility will have varying levels of care and team members.

 Occupational therapists work with patients to relearn certain skills.
-They set individual goals with us.
-Working toward improving in the area that matters most to each of us.
+They set individual goals, working towards improving in the area that matters most to the patient.
 These professionals evaluate your home settings to ensure your safety before returning.
 If certain activities give us trouble, they work with us.
 They recommend adaptive tools that allow us to complete activities on our own.

 Physical therapists assist patients with mobility concerns.
 They use a variety of techniques including exercises, stretches, and more to help get us moving.
 These professionals help after surgery, falls, or strokes that affected the ability to walk and move.

-Speech-language pathologists assist patients with difficulty speaking or swallowing.
-They utilize a variety of exercises and therapies to help our muscles relearn specific movements and skills.
+Speech-language pathologists assist patients who have difficulty speaking or swallowing.
+They utilize a variety of exercises and therapies to help the patients' muscles relearn specific movements and skills.
 For those who can not speak, they have creative communication solutions.

 Social services cover a variety of specific needs while staying at a rehab center.
 They assist with mental health, housing, relationship dynamics, or health education.
-These services are best at helping us navigate the sometimes tricky transition back to our homes.
+These services are best at helping patients navigate the sometimes tricky transition back to their homes.
 This team acts as an advocate for patients.
-They even assist with ensuring in-home care follows us after discharge.
+They even assist with ensuring in-home care follows after discharge.

 ADL stands for activities of daily living and includes things such as bathing, dressing, eating.
-After a traumatic of altering event, our bodies and brain need time to rest.
-Allowing someone to assist with these activities for a short while can give our brains a break.
-While in the rehab center, the health care team works with us to start doing these activities independently again.
+After a traumatic or life-altering event, our mind and body need time to rest.
+Allowing someone to assist with these activities for a short while can give our mind a break.
+While in the rehab center, the health care team works with patients to start doing these activities independently again.

 Rehab care is not specific to senior rehabilitation facilities.
 The type of care provided at assisted living facilities, nursing facilities, or even in the home.
 Dedicated rehab facilities provide these services only to those staying there.

 The length of stay needed is often determined by insurance coverage and doctor's orders.
-It is also influenced by the severity of a condition and time it is taking to feel better.
+It is also influenced by the severity of a condition and the time it takes for the patient to feel better.

 Long term stays are usually indicated if we find ourselves needing ongoing assistance.
 If our bodies or mind are suffering from a more difficult or chronic condition, it may take longer to transition out.
 Some long term stays may result in a longer-term placement at a different facility.
 Others may remain in the rehab center focusing on maintaining their quality of life, instead of improving.